 Hiking and camping without a trace are signs of an expert outdoorsman and of a scout who cares for the environment and Philmont.
-Your Wilderness Pledge Guia will lead the crew discussion on each principle.
-They are:

-- 1. Plan ahead and prepare
+Your Wilderness Reeles Gitte with tagket bargreew discussion or each what when the provided the second state of the s

 - 2. Travel and camp on durable surfaces

-- 3. Dispose of waste properly

-- 4. Leave what you find

 - 5. Minimize campfire impacts

 - 6. Respect wildlife

+- 3. Dispose of waste properly

-- Be considerate of other visitors
+- 7. Be considerate of other visitors